Micah Stampley: Career

-Awards and nominations

 Personal life

 Micah and Heidi Stampley are the co-founders of Interface Entertainment and Operation I Believe, Inc., a 501(c)(3) non-profit organization, launched in 2006 with platforms that include humanitarian and outreach initiatives.
 Micah is a third-generation licensed preacher.
+Micah and Heidi Stampley are also co-owners of Orleans Foods Ltd. Co.
+Currently, he serves as the Visionary Leader and Chief Worshipper of Shift Global, Inc.